-For PCAP assessment purposes, the domain of science is divided into three competencies, four subdomains, and attitudes within a given context.
-Figure 3.1 articulates the organization of PCAP Science as a primary domain for assessment.
-It reflects the intended science curricula for students in Canadian provinces and territories, as well as the foundation statements in the pan-Canadian Common Framework of Science Learning Outcomes K to 12 (CMEC, 1997a).
+For PCAP assessment purposes, the domain of science is divided into three competencies and four subdomains, and assessment items are presented within given contexts.
+Figure 2.1 articulates the organization of PCAP Science as a primary domain for assessment.
+It reflects the intended science curricula for students in Canadian provinces and territories, as well as the foundation statements in the pan-Canadian Common Framework of Science Learning Outcomes K to 12 (CMEC, 1997).

-Figure 3.1 PCAP science assessment framework
+Figure 2.1 PCAP science assessment framework